Why Does It Curve To The Left?

 Try to make these goals something that could boost your confidence beyond just accomplishing the task.
 For instance, you can decide to attend more events where you can meet people with similar interests and feel confident about yourself once you make a new friend.

 Do you evaluate your worth against others you follow on Instagram?
-Or, you might compare your career and lifestyle to those of your friends.
+Or, do you compare your career and lifestyle to those of your friends?
 Comparing is a fundamental human behavior; however, you shouldn’t expect it to increase your confidence.
 In fact, comparing leads to quite the opposite.

 How do you gain confidence when you realize you are comparing?
 First, tell yourself that it isn’t beneficial to do so.
 Feeling jealous of someone else’s life?
 Focus on your own strengths and achievements.
 To remember your blessings, keep a gratitude journal, as this keeps you focused on yourself, not others.